 - All electricity used in our Swedish operations is environmentally certified with Bra Miljöval.

-- We conduct sustainability risk analysis on all our corporate credits above SEK 5m in Sweden and EUR 0,8m in the Baltic countries.
+- We conduct sustainability risk analysis (including climate risks) on all our corporate credits above SEK 5m in Sweden and EUR 0,8m in the Baltic countries.

 - We develop additional & complementary tools to minimize the impact of sustainability risks.